Frequently Asked Questions

 I know that's not really a fair argument, because it could be that it's a real effect that is just hard to see in the stats we have available.
 But if it's hard to see in the stats we have available, does it matter for a game like ZenGM Hockey?
 Because if it's so difficult to notice in reality, it'd be equally difficult to notice in ZenGM Hockey.

 I can make a counterargument, though.
 ZenGM Hockey is a video game.
 Its primary purpose is to be fun, not to be realistic.
 So maybe it'd be fun to give unrealistically large bonuses to young players who get a lot of playing time.
 I don't know.
 It could be fun.
 But I also very much like to keep things simple, so I err on the side of simplicity.
 And doing nothing is very simple.

 I also am aware that I could be wrong.
 Maybe there is a convincing, data-driven argument that playing time leads to quantifiable improvement.
 If so, please let me know!

 I am very bad at planning, so I'm not going to commit to any timeline.
-But I would like to do other sports.
+But I would like to do other games.

-Most likely baseball would be next, because pro baseball is pretty similar to pro basketball/football/hockey.
+Most likely baseball would be the next sport, because pro baseball is pretty similar to pro basketball/football/hockey.
 Soccer would require a lot more work to really do it right, since pro soccer is pretty different.
 There's multiple competing leagues, cross-league tournaments, buying/selling players, relegation... a soccer management game would be a little unsatisfying without all those features.